huske11/devops_lab3/README.md

-Hello, Local and Remote World!
+Hello, Local and Remote World!New feature